BigadG/Incite/README.md

 ## Usage

 After setting up the project, use the Chrome extension by clicking its icon while on a webpage to save it to your list of selections.
 The "Show selections" button displays saved pages, and the "Create" button initiates the essay generation process on a new page.
 Generate essays using saved pages, and automatically include citations.
 For missing citation information, you will be prompted to enter it before essay completion.

+## Additional Notes

+- The currently deployed version of Incite found on the Chrome Store uses the free tier of Heroku deployment.
+This fact, combined with the server's need for intensive processing for large amounts of data and API calls, can often lead to this error when generating essays: 'Error generating essay with latest selections.
+Please try again later.'
+- If you're experiencing frequent errors, consider mitigating the use of long articles for saved selections for essay generation.